As with everything in the strength and conditioning world, there are many factors at play when it comes to improving a hockey players shot.

 This is a waste of your time.

 These types of movements actually encourage poor technique and motor patterns.
-I have talked about the central nervous systems relationship with movement patterns in the past with speed development and same rules apply here.
-This type of training negatively affects your body’s motor / recruitment patterns during a game setting.
+I have talked about the central nervous systems relationship with movement patterns in the past with speed development and th exact same rules apply here.
+This type of training negatively affects your body’s motor and recruitment patterns during a game setting.

 Specific to resistance bands and/or tubing, it creates the opposite resistance profile of the movement.
 Let me explain.